jihun1184/Cubical-normality/README.md

 - `tests/test_checker.py`: canonical regression tests
 - `docs/pipeline1_v1_spec.md`: exact mathematical and software contract
 - `examples/`: one passing and one failing minimal input

-## Citation and license

-Before public release, replace `CITATION.cff.template` with the manuscript's final bibliographic metadata and choose an explicit open-source license.
-No license is granted merely by publishing source code without a license file.